henrylawson/photish/README.md

 name                | the name of the photo, i.e. `photos/My album/My dog.jpg` will become `My dog`
-url                 | the URL of this page metadata            | an object with methods for the attributes in the `{photo_name}.yml` file stored at the same level as the photo images              | an array of all the [Images](https://github.com/henrylawson/photish/blob/master/lib/photish/gallery/image.rb) for this photo, an Image will be a version of the photo in the quality configured in `config.yml`
+url                 | the URL of this page metadata            | an object with methods for the attributes in the `{photo_name}.yml` file stored at the same level as the photo exif                | an object with methods for the exif data of the original photo file images              | an array of all the [Images](https://github.com/henrylawson/photish/blob/master/lib/photish/gallery/image.rb) for this photo, an Image will be a version of the photo in the quality configured in `config.yml`

 ### Generate